huterguier/lox/README.md

 >>> xs = jnp.arange(3)
 ```
 The first transformation, `lox.tap`, lets you "tap into" function execution by attaching a callback that receives logs as they're generated.
 It streams logs in real time, making it great for debugging or live monitoring.
+In the following example we use a simple callback that writes all logs to the console.

 ```python
 >>> def callback(logs):